The five biggest takeaways from GDC

 Labor issues

 Conversations around the games industry getting closer to unionization and how companies can make their workplaces more diverse were at the forefront of this year’s GDC.
-Recent headlines around Activision Blizzard’s corporate culture issues and workers’ unionization efforts stayed on developers’ minds through the week.
+Recent headlines around Activision Blizzard’s corporate culture issues and workers’ unionization efforts stayed on developers’ minds throughout the week.
 On the show floor Wednesday and Thursday, the media labor union Communications Workers of America helmed a booth where volunteers worked to persuade passersby to unionize their studios.

-“I wasn’t 100 percent sure what [the booth] was but it looked to be something about unionizing?
-If that’s what it is, then I’m really all for it,” said Cam Perry, lead programmer on Validate, an upcoming indie visual novel and role-playing game.
+“I wasn’t 100 percent sure what [the booth] was, but it looked to be something about unionizing?
+If that’s what it is, then I’m really all for it,” said Cam Perry, lead programmer on “Validate,” an upcoming indie visual novel and role-playing game.
 “As much as I love being a dev, there are a lot of problems in it.
 And if we are unionized, then maybe that will help people be able to speak up more than they already do without being blacklisted or having to deal with any amount of backlash.”

-Gabbi Pierce, an organizer for the CWA, said she got involved by first helping a nonprofit where she worked to unionize and then agreeing to support the campaign for video workers to organize.
+Gabbi Pierce, an organizer for the CWA, said she got involved by first helping a nonprofit where she worked to unionize and then agreeing to support the campaign for video game workers to organize.
 Now she supports Activision Blizzard workers.

 “It’s so cool to be able to be around people who just love video games or work on video games and being able to connect with people over that,” she said.